A Typical HTTP Session

 Request line

-The request line contains the HTTP request method, the HTTP request target, and the version of the protocol.
-Each component is separated by a space and the line is terminated with a CRLF.
+The request line contains the HTTP method, the request target (path and query), and the protocol version, each separated by a space:

 Host: www.example.re